 How much space do I need?

 This will depend on the nature of your business or reason for leasing a unit.
 However, it is worth considering the ratio of office-to-industrial space you require, as offices can be expensive to fit retrospectively.
+Our guide will help you find the perfect space.

 How long do I need it for?